Bolton says his best seller about Trump is 'a book about how not to be president' - KESQ

 In an interview and photo shoot with USA Today’s Susan Page, Bolton held up his book — “unmistakably mimicking Trump’s controversial photo op” with a Bible in front of St. John’s Church.
 Page’s story is online now.

-Steve Inskeep’s NPR interview with Bolton will be released at 5am ET Monday.
-In an excerpt I obtained, Bolton says “The Room Where It Happened” is “really, in a sense, is a book about how not to be president….”
+NPR host Steve Inskeep’s interview with Bolton aired Monday morning.
+“This really, in a sense, is a book about how not to be president,” Bolton said.

+Inskeep asked, “Why do you write that the president seemed to be practicing, quote, ‘Obstruction of justice as a way of life?'”

+“Well, I think there were numerous instances where he did things involving American national interest, sometimes in the judicial context, sometimes in other contexts, that mixed impermissibly his personal political interests with the national interest,” Bolton said.
+“I think that was true in Ukraine and a number of other areas, Halkbank, Huawei, ZTE.
+These are issues that I think are very troubling.”

 “These people should be executed”